What Makes The Bible So Special?

 It is divided into two major sections:

 - The Old Testament (39 books): Before the birth of Jesus, primarily about God’s covenant with Israel.
+The Old Testament primarily records the history, laws, poetry, and prophecies of ancient Israel.

 - The New Testament (27 books): After the birth of Jesus, focusing on His life, the early church, and teachings for believers.
+The New Testament focuses on the life, teachings, death, and resurrection of Jesus Christ, as well as letters written to early Christian communities.

 Despite being written over centuries and across different cultures and languages (Hebrew, Aramaic, and Greek), the Bible’s consistency and harmony point to one divine Author: God Himself.